RightsandWrongsgit/ARMTEC/cicd/subtheme.md

     `js/prod/script.js:{}`<br>

 #### 4. Enable your sub-theme
-    1. Go to "Appearance" (/admin/appearance) on the main Administration menu of your site.
+A. Go to "Appearance" (/admin/appearance) on the main Administration menu of your site.
-    2. Your sub-theme should be listed under the Uninstalled Themes section ◦ If it’s not shown, check that you’ve deployed code to correct branch (dev code for dev site...etc) and cleared the site cache.
+B. Your sub-theme should be listed under the Uninstalled Themes section
+        ◦ If it’s not shown, check that you’ve deployed code to correct branch (dev code for dev site...etc) and cleared the site cache.
         ◦ If it still doesn’t show, send an email to help@umn.edu to start a ticket.
-    3. Click the Install and set as default option to enable it as the main theme for your site.
+c.
+Click the Install and set as default option to enable it as the main theme for your site.